5 Getting started with R and RStudio

 We will be covering the following topics in this chapter:

-If you already have experience using R and RStudio, you may find some of the contents of this chapter to be a refresher—or as a chance to learn a few new things about setting up and using them.
-If you are looking to get started with the very basics of data loading and manipulation using the {tidyverse} (Wickham et al., 2019) right now, consider reading this chapter quickly and then starting Chapter 6, which covers foundational skills.
+If you already have experience using R and RStudio, you may find some of the contents of this chapter to be a refresher—or as a chance to learn a new things about getting set up.
+If you are looking to get started with the basics of data loading and manipulation using the {tidyverse} (Wickham et al., 2019) right now, consider reading this chapter and then starting Chapter 6, which covers foundational skills.

 5.4 Downloading R and RStudio